 The Program is committed to maintaining positive relationships with and developing current clinical rotation sites and preceptors as well as developing relationships with new clinical rotation sites and clinical preceptors.
 A great deal of time and effort has been put into developing clinical sites and preceptors before they are used.
-In some cases, the preceptor may have gone through significant personal efforts to obtain approval as a clinical preceptor.
 It is essential that students keep the program informed of any activities or interactions that could result in a negative impact on future site utilization and that the student understands at all times that he/she is an ambassador for the LMU-Harrogate PA Studies program while being a guest in the preceptor's "home."

-Throughout the year, the Clinical Team contacts clinical rotation sites and clinical preceptors to determine their availability for student placement during the Clinical Phase.
+Throughout the clinical year, the Clinical Team contacts clinical rotation sites and clinical preceptors to determine their availability for student placement during the Clinical Phase.
 This is solely the responsibility of the Clinical Team and never the student.
 Any student who attempts to negotiate clinical rotation placement or availability with a site or preceptor will lose professionalism points, have a professionalism violation documented, and will be referred to the Student Progress Committee (SPC) with the possibility of immediate dismissal from the Program.